-Some people who experience traumatic events, such as a natural disaster, armed conflict, physical assault and/or abuse or an accident may develop post-traumatic stress disorder (PTSD).
-This is a disorder that can only be diagnosed at least one month after the experience of a traumatic event and is characterized by the persistence of the following three types of symptoms throughout the month: i) re-experiencing the event, ii) avoidance of reminders of the event and iii) symptoms of increased arousal such as nervousness, sleep-related problems, stomach problems and difficulties concentrating.
+After experiencing traumatic events, such as a natural disaster, armed conflict, physical assault and/or abuse or an accident some may develop post-traumatic stress disorder (PTSD).
+This cannot be diagnosed until at least one month after the experience of a traumatic event and is characterized by the persistence of the following three types of symptoms throughout the month: i) re-experiencing the event, ii) avoidance of reminders of the event and iii) symptoms of increased arousal such as nervousness, sleep-related problems, stomach problems and difficulties concentrating.
 The condition includes recurrent thoughts and images of the event, psychological numbness and reduced involvement with surroundings.
-Post-traumatic stress disorder can have debilitating effect on a person's life, and the person will most often need mental health treatment and support.
-If a PFA helpers suspects a person has PTSD, connect the person with mental health services for assessment and treatment, if available.
+Post-traumatic stress disorder can have debilitating effect on a person's life, and there is often a need mental health treatment and support.
+If a PFA helpers suspects a person has PTSD, refer the person with mental health services for assessment and treatment, if available.